Client class#

 adduser(newuser, password=None, superuser=False)#

-Adds a user to the subscriber.
+Adds a user to the server.

 Parameters: